theompek/Autonomous_Vehicle/README.md

 # Autonomous_Vehicle
-In this project was developed a system for autonomous driving of a vehicle.
+In this thesis a system for autonomous driving of a vehicle was developed .
 The system developed is in the form of an ago-only and modular system.

 <p align="center">
 <img src="/images/image144.png" alt="drawing" width="700"/>